As it turns out, defining constitution is pretty hard. At the #EIP0 summit, 2018. Photo by the author.

 - Does your community have an agreed-upon mission and a set of shared values, goals, and principles?
 Are they implicit or explicit, spoken or unspoken?
 How are they conveyed to new community members?
 Are there feedback mechanisms by which community members can express their thoughts and preferences regarding these ideas?
 Some in the blockchain community, especially in projects such as Bitcoin that place particular emphasis upon a libertarian ideal and eschew notions of community, would argue that this is neither necessary nor desirable for a platform to be successful.
 Speaking personally, however, I only want to be associated with a platform or community to the extent that its values are clear, and I align with those values.
 The human story a project tells, and what it stands for, is what sets it apart from centralized, hyper-corporate platforms like Facebook.
 In the face of increasing competition from these corporate giants, it is also the only way a project stands a chance of attracting and retaining talented people to develop the community, build the platform, and build apps on the platform—by attracting missionaries as opposed to mercenaries.
 It’s the only way a project can scale socially and continue to grow its community.
 Without such a human story, your community won’t stick together very long.

 - Do you have an explicit written constitution?
 A “wet code” constitution may seem counter to the tempting “code is law” mentality that many in the blockchain community profess, and indeed proponents of Szabo’s Law would likely oppose it, but there is a reason states have constitutions and it’s arguably the best way to lay out the fundamental, founding values and principles upon which your platform and community are based.
 An explicit constitution will serve as a major source of legitimacy in governance.
 The lack of such a document will have a detrimental effect on community: it will be more likely to fall victim to divisiveness and to fragment, earlier and more often, along ideological lines.
 What’s more, newcomers will be left in the dark as to what you stand for and what norms and behaviors are accepted, valued, and expected.
 A constitution can also be used to lay out explicit power dynamics and checks and balances.
 Without these, the tyranny of structurelessness will surely rear its ugly head.
-(The next section, Governance, will address this topic in greater depth.)
+(The next section, Governance, addresses this topic in greater depth.)

 - How does your constitution evolve?
 While values change rarely, if ever, your mission, vision, principles, and other foundational ideas will likely evolve over time as your community grows and your project matures.
 What mechanisms exist to explicitly facilitate, or implicitly recognize, this evolution, and is there a way for motivated community members to participate in the process?
 If you have an explicit, written constitution, how is it amended?
 How do you communicate expected norms and behaviors, and how can this communication be updated?
 Without explicit mechanisms for evolution you risk your community and constitution stagnating and falling behind the times, repelling new arrivals and causing disgruntled, disenfranchised subgroups to splinter.